ashwch/auto-uv-env/docs/usage.md

 2. **Specify Python version** - Use `requires-python` for consistency
 3. **Commit .gitignore** - Add `.venv/` to your `.gitignore`
 4. **Use UV for packages** - `uv pip install` instead of `pip install`
+5. **Don't mix activation methods** - Let auto-uv-env handle activation
+6. **Use .auto-uv-env-ignore** - When using other virtual environment tools

 ## Examples